lquixada/cross-fetch/README.md

 })();
 ```

-> ⚠️ **Warning**: If you're in an environment that doesn't support Promises such as Internet Explorer, you must install an ES6 Promise compatible polyfill. [es6-promise](https://github.com/jakearchibald/es6-promise) is suggested.

 ## Demo & API

 You can find a comprehensive doc at [Github's fetch](https://github.github.io/fetch/) page.
 If you want to play with cross-fetch, check our [**JSFiddle playground**](https://jsfiddle.net/lquixada/3ypqgacp/).